-Observing the high-resolution image, the Sample B surface appears quite variable in colour, with green to brown corrosion products mixed on the copper surface (Figure 3A).
-The corrosion products layer formed in the sulphate-containing solution appears well adherent to the metal.
+Observing the high-resolution image, the surface of sample B appears quite variable in colour, with green-to-brown corrosion products mixed together on the copper surface (Figure 3A).
+The corrosion product layer formed in the sulphate-containing solution appears well adhered to the metal.

-In respect to the Sample A, the Sample B surface presents a more heterogeneous morphology, with a standard deviation of the flat part of about 6.1 μm (Figure 3B).
+Compared to sample A, the surface of sample B presents a more heterogeneous morphology, with a standard deviation of the flat part of about 6.1 μm (Figure 3B).
 A high surface roughness is therefore evidenced.

-Microscopically, FE-SEM observation confirmed the presence of a heterogeneous corrosion products layer, showing the presence of two different types of areas (Figure 3C).
-One area was characterised by the absence of identifiable crystals and a composition of ≈ 56 wt.% of Cu, ≈ 36 wt.% of O, ≈ 8 wt. % of S (Fig. 3C, dark area), whereas the other area was composed of well-defined and identifiable cubic crystals less than 2 μm in size (Fig. 3C, bright area).
-The crystals presented a typical composition of ≈ 89 wt.% of Cu, ≈ 11 wt.% of O, relatable to the cuprite composition [29].
+Microscopically, FE-SEM observation confirmed the presence of a heterogeneous corrosion product layer, showing the presence of two different types of area (Figure 3C).
+One area was characterised by the absence of identifiable crystals and a composition of ≈ 56 wt.% of Cu, ≈ 36 wt.% of O and ≈ 8 wt. % of S (Figure 3C, dark area), whereas the other area was composed of well-defined and identifiable cubic crystals of less than 2 μm in size (Figure 3C, bright area).
+The crystals presented a typical composition of ≈ 89 wt.% of Cu and ≈ 11 wt.% of O, which relates to the cuprite composition [29].

-The µXRD diffractograms, performed in several points of the surfaces (Figure 2D), always highlighted the presence of metallic copper (Cu, ICSD code: 53246) (possibly coming from the bulk) and cuprite (Cu2O, ICSD code: 173982).
-The occurrence of brochantite (Cu4(SO4)(OH)6, ICSD code: 97703) and posnjakite (Cu4(SO4)(OH)6(H2O), ICSD code: 100276 – not shown in the figure) were detected too.
+The µXRD diffractograms, performed on several points of the surfaces (Figure 2D), consistently highlighted the presence of metallic copper (Cu, ICSD code: 53246) (possibly coming from the bulk) and cuprite (Cu2O, ICSD code: 173982).
+The occurrence of brochantite (Cu4(SO4)(OH)6, ICSD code: 97703) and posnjakite (Cu4(SO4)(OH)6(H2O), ICSD code: 100276 – not shown in the figure) were also detected.

-The chemical, morphological, and microstructural analyses highlighted that the Sample B presents a heterogeneous corrosion products layer, characterised by the presence of areas of small cuprite crystals and of other areas where other compounds, mainly copper sulphates, spread around cuprite crystals.
+The chemical, morphological and microstructural analyses highlighted that sample B presents a heterogeneous corrosion product layer, characterised by the presence of areas of small cuprite crystals and of other areas where other compounds, mainly copper sulphates, are spread around cuprite crystals.

 Scanner characterisation and performance

-The artificially-corroded reference samples were analysed by MA-XRF scanning and illustrative pictures of the analysed areas were taken with a DSLR camera with no white balance correction and no external light source.
+The artificially corroded reference samples were analysed by MA-XRF scanning, and illustrative pictures of the analysed areas were taken with a DSLR camera with no white balance correction and no external light source.

-Reference Sample A
+Reference sample A

-Figure 4 shows the total counts (sum) map alongside the elemental maps and a picture of the surface of Sample A, immersed for a long-time in a carbonate and chloride-containing solution.
+Figure 4 shows the total counts (sum) map alongside the elemental maps and a picture of the surface of sample A after being immersed for a long-time in a carbonate and chloride-containing solution.

-The sum map is created by summing every count in the pixel-spectrum and attributing that value to a pixel, in a “flattening” fashion, transforming the n-dimension pixel (where n represents the number of spectrum channels) to a 1-dimension pixel.
-Therefore, the higher the pixel value, the more counts were collected.
+The sum map is created by summing every count in the pixel spectrum and attributing that value to a pixel, in a ‘flattening’ fashion, transforming the n-dimension pixel (where n represents the number of spectrum channels) to a 1-dimension pixel.
+Therefore, the higher the pixel value, the more counts collected.